ringsce/ringsce-ui/README.md

 Here, we will find a parser and a reader for processing the data inside the openkrown data file folder.
 This library will be inside the data-dir folder.
 With this parser, we can manipulate the data from the zip content folder.

 ## Documentation
-To build this project, we must use brew install, freePascal, gtk3 and vs code package editor, haxe for html5 version.
+To build this project, we must use brew install, freePascal, gtk3 and vs code package editor, Haxe for html5 version.

 brew install gtk+3
 For more information about compiling and installing go to the documentation folder on https://ringscejs.gleentech.com/docs